michaelmov/michaelmovsesov.com/content/articles/css-position-sticky-not-working-here-s-a-fix.markdown

 ---
-path: "/articles/css-position-sticky-not-working-overflow-parent"
+path: "/articles/fix-css-position-sticky-not-working"
 layout: post
 categories:
 - css
 title: CSS position:sticky not working?
-Here's a fix
+Try this fix
 description: How to troubleshoot and fix CSS position:sticky when it's not working as expected.
 date: 2021-07-24T07:00:00Z